davekinkead/thesis/chapters/02-authority-and-justification/lit-review.md

     The power or right to give orders, make decisions, and enforce obedience: "he had absolute authority over his subordinates".
     The right to act in a specified way, delegated from one person or organization to another.

+> To say that a state has authority in the normative sense is to say something normative about the relationship between the state and its subjects.

 Authority can be characterised along a range of dimensions:

   - Normative authority (*de jure*) vs descriptive authority (*de facto*).
 Authority is de jure just if it is legitimate in a normative sense.
 Authority is de facto simply if the state maintains public order and it's rules are generally obeyed.
 Some accounts also rely on sufficient subjects believing the authority is legitimate.

   - Political authority vs political power.
 The latter is merely the ability realise one's will over subjects differing desires.
 If de facto authority doesn't require a pro attitude, then the difference between authority and power is that the former is successful in maintaining public order.

   - Theoretical vs practical.
 Theoretical authorities give reasons for beliefs.
 Practical authorities give reasons for actions

   - Authority as *legitimate coercion* merely requires a moral justification for the imposition of an agent's political power over others. (weak moral bonds between subject & authority)

   - Authority as *capacity to impose duties* upon subjects. (moderate moral bond)

   - Authority as a *right to rule*.
 There is also a distinction here between internal authority (who must be obeyed) and external authority (who may not be interfered with) (strong moral bonds for internal authorities)

   - Authority can held held by diverse institutions: legislative, judicial, executive, administrative etc.

 The distinction between legitimate coercion, imposition of duties and right to rule seems vague.
 Can a state maintain order (necessary for de facto authority) without coercive action against non-compliance?
 Can a state rule without the imposition of duties?